andraugust/andraugust.github.io/index.md

  <tr class="notebook-table">
    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2017-12</em></p>
-       <p>This post documents the use of deep CNNs for object classification on The Functional Map of the World dataset.
-The dataset contains satellite images of 62 classes of objects that have diverse sizes and shapes.
-I look at fine-tuning and the effects of sample size distribution and spatial context inclusion.</p>
+       <p>This post documents the use of CNNs for object classification on The Functional Map of the World Dataset.
+I look at fine-tuning, the effects of sample size distribution, and the effect of including spatial context.</p>
    </td>
    <td width="50%" class="full">
        <a href="/fmow/"><img src="fmow/notebook-im-probability.png"></a>